Safety Reporting - SOP 1.4.b

 For ASR reporting purposes, see also Changes in RSI below.

-For trials where a pharmaceutical company includes the trial safety information in their Development Safety Update Report (DSUR), the medical monitor should request confirmation from the company that all trial information really has been included.
+For trials where a pharmaceutical company includes the trial safety information in their Development Safety Update Report (DSUR), the medical monitor should request confirmation from the company that information for the trial in question has also been included.

 Changes in RSI